As trustees, executors owe many duties. These trust duties are owed to the beneficiaries of the estate. They are enforced by the Courts.

 - administer the estate;

-- file tax returns; or,
+- file tax returns;

 - select or hire professional advisors for the estate.

-Executors are obligated to administer the estate in a timely manner in accordance with the law.
+Once appointed, estate trustees are obligated to administer the estate in a timely manner in accordance with the law.

 Beneficiaries are entitled to a proper accounting of the estate.